moulbn/Recipe-Classification/README.md

 # Recipe Classification

-Guessing the culture of a recipe with the help of its name, ingredients and instructions.

-Multiple classification models using a Bag of Words representation
+Classification of recipes into country/culture of origin Data pre-processing using a Bag of Words representation and vocabulary Confusion matrices and weights visualization to better understand the models